reactivepixel/inventoryManager/Gravity_RFP.md

 ## Project Summary

-Develop an Open Solution to Manage the Inventory and Fulfillment Tracking within a Materials Handling Environment (Warehouse).
-Future iterations will be developed upon this foundation.
+Develop an Open Source Application to Manage the Inventory, Fulfillment, and Internal Tracking within a Material Handling Environment (Warehouse).
+Future iterations will be developed upon this foundation and extend the application into new horizons.

-Research [these videos](https://www.youtube.com/playlist?list=PLKeRbeoYMGFvgMrZzUDEXGkTbeMMxLR0U) covering the activities and processes internal to Fulfillment Centers for Amazon, Zappos, Quiet Logistics, and Kiva Robotics to obtain the context necessary for moving forward with the RFP process for the Gravity Project.
+Research [these videos](https://www.youtube.com/playlist?list=PLKeRbeoYMGFvgMrZzUDEXGkTbeMMxLR0U) covering the activities and processes internal central to Fulfillment Centers for Amazon, Zappos, Quiet Logistics, and Kiva Robotics to obtain the context necessary for moving forward with this RFP.

 ## Key Due Dates